goncalofm90/goncalofm90/README.md

 ## 👋 About Me

-I’m a **web developer** focused on building modern, performant, and user-centric applications.
+I’m a **frontend developer** passionate about building modern, interactive, and performant web applications.
-I enjoy working across the stack — from clean, maintainable front-end interfaces to pragmatic backend logic and integrations.
+I specialize in crafting **clean, dynamic user interfaces** and seamless user experiences with **React** and modern frontend tooling.

-- 💻 Full-stack development with **JavaScript / TypeScript / Ruby**
+- 💻 Frontend development with **React, Vue, JavaScript, TypeScript**
-- 🎯 Strong focus on **UX, performance, and maintainability**
+- 🎨 Focused on **UI/UX, accessibility, and performance**
-- 🚀 Interested in creative coding, tooling, and interactive experiences
+- 🚀 Interested in **interactive experiences, creative coding, and modern web tooling**
 - 🌍 Based in **Lisbon, Portugal**

 ---